Technology

 Cloud databases add auto-scaling capability.
 Azure SQL serverless scales to zero when idle and up when busy.
 AWS Aurora read replicas distribute read traffic.
 These options are not available on old, self-hosted database versions.

-Query performance improvements in newer versions are "free" performance — you do not need to rewrite queries to benefit from a better optimizer, improved indexes, or more efficient storage engines.
+Query performance improvements in newer versions are "free" performance.
+You do not need to rewrite queries to benefit from a better optimizer, improved indexes, or more efficient storage engines.

 Database vendor independence with open-source PostgreSQL on any cloud provider